ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 6. Module: enum
 7. At: ....../src/plugins/enum/enum.c:218
 8. Mountpoint: <parentKey>
-9. Configfile: ...../<ile>.25676:1549919217.284067.tmp
+9. Configfile: ...../<file>.25676:1549919217.284067.tmp
 ```

 Generally I would suggest that this error message is way too much information for a user.
-We can agree on that #4 is by far
+We can agree on the fact
-the most relevant line.
+that #4 is by far the most relevant line.

 The lines are numbered and will be referred in the following sections.

 ### Line 9: Configfile

 Reasons to keep it:
-* If users want to see where the concrete file is located (basically if it is the file itself or some overwritten file)
+* If users want to see where the concrete file is located

 Reasons against it:
 * Very verbose line
-* I highly doubt that most common users will require this information (unneccesary)
+* I highly doubt that most common users will require this information (unnecessary)

 Suggestions:
 Remove it completely.
-If users want to know the location they should use `kdb file` on the concrete setting.
+If users want to know the location they still can use `kdb file` on the concrete setting.

 ### Line 8: Mountpoint

 Reasons to keep it:
 * If users want to see the parent key of their configuration
-* If I remember correctly: all error information is saved to this key, so users could investigate further errorinformation which is saved
+* If I remember correctly: all error information is saved to this key, so users could investigate further error
-to this key (in the metadata)
+information which is saved to this key (in the metadata)

 Reasons against it:
 * Another extra line in the error message.
-* I highly doubt that most common users will require this information (unneccesary)
+* I highly doubt that most common users will require this information (unnecessary)

 Suggestions:
 //TODO: Validate this